 Differences in values, opinions and ways of communicating often become more visible during family gatherings.
 When tension arises, it is rarely only about what is being said or done in that moment.

 Overwhelm sometimes shows up without much warning.
-A pause, a shift in attention, or stepping away for a while can offer the body a little relief and a sense of grounding.
+A pause, a shift in attention, or stepping away for a while can offer the body a little relief and grounding.
 It can also be enough to recognise that not every discussion needs to be had, and not everything needs to be fixed in the middle of a Christmas meal.

 Making room for loss and longing